-In the U.S. people eat more apples than any other fruit.

-Over 7500 types of eating apple are known.
-120 varieties are grown in Massachusetts.

-It takes the energy from 50 leaves to produce one apple.
+- In the U.S. people eat more apples than any other fruit. - There are over 7500 types of eating apple.
+Massachusetts farmers grow 120 varieties. - It takes about 36 apples to make one gallon of apple cider.

 At Home Activity